pa4080/github-webhook-handler/README.md

      python -c "import secrets; print(secrets.token_hex(32))"

      ```

+   - Use the same approach  and set `MONITORING_SECRET` key.
+Or leave it empty to disable this functionality.
+For more details see the section **Monitoring PM2 Endpoint**.

    - Configure SSH key path for private repositories if needed (`SSH_PRIVATE_KEY_PATH`)
    - Configure `USE_SSH=true` if you want to clone repositories using SSH instead of HTTPS